 Note: It’s important to choose a program that is approved by the Board of Canadian Registered Safety Professionals (BCRSP).
 Graduates of approved programs are eligible for the Canadian Registered Safety Technician (CRST) certification, and the Canadian Registered Safety Professional (CRSP) certification.
 These certifications are recognized across Canada and required for many OHS jobs.

-At Herzing, we deliver a 12-month Occupational Health and Safety program in Ottawa and Toronto as well as online through our Winnipeg campus.
+At Herzing, we deliver a 12-month Occupational Health and Safety program.
 This program also includes an internship for real work experience.

 Herzing’s program is approved by the BCRSP.
 Our students can apply for CRST certification immediately after graduation.